Last Updated on December 1, 2023 by Louisa

 The rhyme makes the story easy for them to remember, which means you can bring it out again and again and read the story together.

-There are few words and many colourful illustrations, which is perfect for keeping the attention span of a toddler.
+There are few words and many colorful illustrations, which is perfect for keeping the attention span of a toddler.

 14. Where Does Kitty Go In The Rain? – Harriet Ziefert